adafruit/Adafruit-SGP30-PCB/README.md

 Another nice element to this sensor is the ability to set humidity compensation for better accuracy.
 An external humidity sensor is required and then the RH% is written over I2C to the sensor, so it can better calculate the TVOC/eCO2 values.

+Nice sensor right?
+So we made it easy for you to get right into your next project.
+The surface-mount sensor is soldered onto a custom made PCB in the STEMMA QT form factor, making them easy to interface with.
+The STEMMA QT connectors on either side are compatible with the SparkFun Qwiic I2C connectors.
+This allows you to make solderless connections between your development board and the SGP30 or to chain it with a wide range of other sensors and accessories using a compatible cable.

-For your convenience we've pick-and-placed the sensor on a PCB with a 1.8V regulator and some level shifting so it can be easily used with your favorite 3.3V or 5V microcontroller.
+We’ve of course broken out all the pins to standard headers and added a 1.8V voltage regulator and level shifting so allow you to use it with either 3.3V or 5V systems such as the Raspberry Pi, or Metro M4 or Arduino Uno.

 ### License